DhruvilPatel121/Nexus-Automations/README.md

-# Industrial Solutions Website
+# Industrial Solutions Website For Nexus Automations By Dhruvil Bhuva

-A professional industrial automation website built with Next.js, designed to match Siemens' aesthetic and functionality.
+A professional industrial automation website built with Next.js, designed by Dhruvil Bhuva aesthetic and functionality.

 ## Features